Skip to main content

 Objectives

-The subject Laboratory of Cell Cultures and Tissue Engineering, with a high practical component, introduces students to 3D cultures and shows them some basic steps of tissue engineering, such as 3D printing of matrices artificial or decellularization as a model for generating natural matrices.
-In addition, the students are also introduced to tissue regeneration / tissue engineering through the completion of a project.
-This subject is the natural continuation of the second year subject of the degree in Biomedicine, Cell Cultures and Tissue Engineering, in which the students have already familiarized themselves mainly with the theoretical concepts of this discipline and have also done a practical part of the introduction to cell cultures.
+The Cell Culture and Tissue Engineering Laboratory subject, with a high practical component, introduces students to 3D cultures and shows them some basic steps of tissue engineering, such as 3D printing of artificial matrices or decellularization as a model for generating natural matrices.
+In addition, students are also introduced to tissue regeneration / tissue engineering through the completion of a project.
+This subject is the natural continuation of the second year subject of the degree in Biomedicine, Cell Cultures and Tissue Engineering, in which students have already become familiar with the theoretical concepts of this discipline and have also completed a practical introduction to cell cultures.

 Learning outcomes

-• RA1.
-Learn about cell and tissue culture techniques.
+• LO1.
+Knows cell and tissue culture techniques.

 • LO2.
-He correctly makes monolayer cultures of continuous cell lines and knows the main methods of tissue engineering.
+Correctly carries out monolayer cultures of continuous cell lines and knows the main methods of tissue engineering.

 • LO3.
 It applies imaging techniques to the analysis of the functioning of the organism at different hierarchical levels.

 • LO4.
-Globally evaluates the learning processes carried out in accordance with the plans and objectives set and establishes measures for individual improvement.
+Evaluates globally the learning processes carried out in accordance with the plans and objectives set and establishes individual improvement measures.

 • LO5.
-It fully includes oral and written messages of different types expressed in Catalan, Spanish and English.
+Understands completely oral and written messages of different types expressed in Catalan, Spanish and English.

 • LO6.
-Acquire and demonstrate advanced knowledge of the theoretical and practical aspects and working methodology of the field of biomedicine.
+Acquires and demonstrates advanced knowledge of the theoretical and practical aspects and working methodology of the field of biomedicine.

-• LO7.
-Moves with ease in complex situations or situations that require the development of new solutions.
+• RA7.
+Moves with ease in complex situations or those that require the development of new solutions.

 • LO8.
-It collects and interprets data and information on which it can base its conclusions, which include reflections on matters of a social, scientific or ethical nature in the field of biomedicine.
+Collects and interprets data and information on which to base their conclusions, which include reflections on social, scientific or ethical issues in the field of biomedicine.

 General skills